Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: Abstract

 \section{Abstract}

 Segmenting unseen objects is a crucial ability for the robot since it may encounter new environments during the operation.
 Recently, a popular solution is leveraging RGB-D features of large-scale synthetic data and directly applying the model to unseen real-world scenarios.
-However, even though depth data have fair generalization ability, the domain shift due to the Sim2Real gap is inevitable, which presents a key challenge to the unseen object instance segmentation (UOIS) model.
-To tackle this problem, we re-emphasize the adaptation process across Sim2Real domains in this paper.
-Specifically, we propose a framework to conduct the Fully Test-time RGB-D Embeddings Adaptation (FTEA) based on parameters of the BatchNorm layer.
-To construct the learning objective for test-time back-propagation, we propose a novel non-parametric entropy objective that can be implemented without explicit classification layers.
-Moreover, we design a cross-modality knowledge distillation module to encourage the information transfer during test time.
-The proposed method can be efficiently conducted with test-time images, without requiring annotations or revisiting the large-scale synthetic training data.
-Besides significant time savings, the proposed method consistently improves segmentation results on both overlap and boundary metrics, achieving state-of-the-art performances on two real-world RGB-D image datasets.
-We hope our work could draw attention to the test-time adaptation and reveal a promising direction for robot perception in unseen environments.
+However, the domain shift caused by the sim2real gap is inevitable, posing a crucial challenge to the segmentation model.
+In this paper, we emphasize the adaptation process across sim2real domains and model it as a learning problem on the BatchNorm parameters of a simulation-trained model.
+Specifically, we propose a novel non-parametric entropy objective, which formulates the learning objective for the test-time adaptation in an open-world manner.
+Then, a cross-modality knowledge distillation objective is further designed to encourage the test-time knowledge transfer for feature enhancement.
+Our approach can be efficiently implemented with only test images, without requiring annotations or revisiting the large-scale synthetic training data.
+Besides significant time savings, the proposed method consistently improves segmentation results on the overlap and boundary metrics, achieving state-of-the-art performance on unseen object instance segmentation.